dougyoung/reservations/README.md

 `PUT /reservations<id>`

-This resource and action combination has a specific throttling policy wherein any PUT containing `status` will be subject to a throttling rate of 1/minute.
+A PUT request to a Reservation has a specific throttling policy wherein any PUT containing `status` will be subject to a throttling rate of 1/minute.

 `PATCH /reservations/<id>`

-This resource and action combination has a specific throttling policy wherein any PUT containing `status` will be subject to a throttling rate of 1/minute.
+A PATCH request to a Reservation has a specific throttling policy wherein any PATCH containing `status` will be subject to a throttling rate of 1/minute.

 `DELETE /reservations/<id>`